silvhua/lighthouse-capstone-project/README.md

 ## Modelling

+The project aimed to find the model that would predict 1RM with the least error and with least likelihood of overestimation.
+Simple models were preferred to facilitate practical application by athletes and coaches.
+Thus, linear regression models were selected over other regression models.
 The first iteration of the project aimed to replicate the 5 models used in the paper by Balsalobre-Fernández and Kipp (2021):

 Model | Description | Model Independent Variable(s)